matijapiskorec/archlinux-usb/tmux.md

 Resize pane in direction of [arrow]: `Ctrl-b Ctrl-[arrow]` Rename the current window: `Ctrl-b ,`
-Find a window across all tmux sessions: `Ctrl-b f`
+Find a window across all tmux sessions: `Ctrl-b f` Display numbers on panes and navigate to them: `Ctrl-q [NUMBER]` Kill a window: `Ctrl-b &`

 Tmux can enter into copy mode where all current terminal output is available in pager.

-Enter copy mode and scroll up for the output: `Ctrl-b PgUp` Quit the copy mode: `q`
+Enter copy mode and scroll up for the output: `Ctrl-b PgUp` You can use the Vim keys to select and move in the copy mode, when you have a selection copy it with: `Enter` Quit the copy mode: `q`

+When you try to create a new tmux session with `tmux new -s [name]` within another tmux session you will get an error message `sessions should be nested with care, unset $TMUX to force`.
+However, you can create it by using the following shortcuts...

+Create a new tmux session when inside another tmux session: `Ctrl-b :new` Create a new named tmux session when inside another tmux session: `Ctrl-b :new -s [new name]`

 ## Powerline status bar